Understanding Your Tax Code as a Contractor or Freelancer

 How SBX Accountants Can Help

-- A dedicated accountant who knows your business
+- A dedicated accountant

-- Year-round advice and support
+- Unlimited advice and year-round support

 - Tax planning and quarterly reviews

-- Self-assessment and corporation tax filing
+- Self-assessment and corporation tax returns

-- IR35 and payroll support
+- Payroll and IR35 support

-- VAT registration, filing, and compliance
+- VAT registration and filing

 - Full Making Tax Digital (MTD) compliance

-Cloud Accounting that Works with You
+Cloud Accounting That Works with You

 - Track income, expenses, and mileage

-- Send invoices and manage payments
+- Send invoices and accept payments

-- Keep an eye on tax liabilities
+- Monitor tax liabilities

-- Share data with your accountant in real time
+- Share data in real-time with your accountant

-- Stay compliant with MTD rules
+- Stay compliant with MTD

 Get Started Today

-✅ Fixed monthly pricing
+✅ Fixed monthly fees

-✅ Cloud accounting included
+✅ Cloud software included